 Child Protection at Graded

-Graded has adopted a Child Protection Policy to guide our staff and families in matters related to the health, safety and care of children in attendance at our school.
+Graded has adopted a Child Protection Policy to guide our staff and families in matters related to the health, safety, and care of children in attendance at our school.
 The Graded Child Protection Policy is based on international law and on the United Nations Convention on the Rights of the Child of which Brazil is a signatory.
-The two key articles we wish to draw your attention to are:
+We wish to draw your attention to two articles:

 Article 19 - Protection from abuse and neglect - The State shall protect the child from all forms of maltreatment by parents or others responsible for the care of the child and establish appropriate social programs for the prevention of abuse and the treatment of victims.

 Article 34 - Sexual exploitation - The State shall protect children from sexual exploitation and abuse, including prostitution and involvement in pornography.